MAG Privacy Notice

-In order to contact you in the most appropriate way and with the most relevant information we may conduct an analysis of your data and the extent to which you’ve engaged with and responded to previous communications from MAG.
-As part of this process we sometimes use additional external publically available sources to improve and enhance the information we hold about you.
+In order to contact you in the most appropriate way and with the most relevant information we may conduct analysis of your data and the extent to which you’ve engaged with and responded to previous communications from MAG.
+As part of this process we sometime use additional external publicly available sources to improve and enhance the information we hold about you.
 This may include obtaining details of changes of address.
-To better understand our supporters we may use anonymous information, such as your postcode, to obtain demographic information associated with the area you live through third-party suppliers.
-These activities allow us to use our resources more efficiently.
+To better understand our supporters we may use anonymous information, such as your postcode, to obtain demographic information associated with the area you live through third party suppliers.
+These activities allows us to use our resources more efficiently.
 We do not undertake any automated profiling on job applicants.

 Where we have identified that you may have the ability or affinity to support MAG at a higher level we may use the information we hold on you or information which is publically available, such as internet searches, public databases, media coverage and professional networking sites, to:

 - research your interests

 - engage with you in a more personalised way.

 Working with Third Parties

 We use companies to provide services and to process data on our behalf such as printing and posting materials, making telephone calls or processing donations.
 We only provide these organisations with the information they need for the specific purpose they are carrying out on our behalf.
 We make sure that your information is handled securely and only stored for as long as necessary, just as if we were handling it ourselves.

 We do not sell or swap your information for marketing purposes.